lgsandbox/simple_smart_contracts/readme.md

-Simple data structures in solidity
+Simple data structures in Solidity.
+For when I unremember something.